puppetlabs/puppet-docs/source/puppet/3.6/reference/modules_publishing.markdown

     # puppet module build <MODULE DIRECTORY>

 You will receive a deprecation warning.
 The PMT will merge your Modulefile and metadata.json file into a single metadata.json.
-To avoid future warnings, you will need to copy the metadata.json from the /pkg directory within the build directory and place it in your module's root directory.
+To avoid future warnings, you need to copy the metadata.json from the /pkg directory within the build directory and place it in your module's root directory.
 You can then delete the Modulefile.

 Upload to the Puppet Forge
 ------

 Now that you have a compiled `tar.gz` package, you can upload it to the Puppet Forge.
 There is currently no command line tool for publishing; you must use the Puppet Forge's web interface.

-In your web browser, navigate [to the Puppet Forge][forge]; log in if necessary.
+In your web browser, navigate [to the Puppet Forge][forge] and log in.

-### Create a Module Page
+###Create a Module Page

 If you have never published this module before, you must create a new page for it.

-Click on the "Publish a Module" link in the sidebar:
+1. Click the "Publish a Module" in the sidebar:

 ![the "publish a module"" link in the Forge's sidebar][publishmodule]

-This will bring up a form for info about the new module.
+2. Fill in the module form that opens.
 Only the "Module Name" field is required. **Use the module's short name, not the long `username-module` name.**

-Clicking the "Publish Module" button at the bottom of the form will automatically navigate to the new module page.
+3. Click the "Publish Module" button at the bottom of the form.
+Doing so automatically takes you to the new module page.

-### Create a Release
+###Create a Release

-Navigate to the module's page if you are not already there, and click the "Click here to upload your tarball" link:
+1. Navigate to the module's page if you are not already there, and click the "Click here to upload your tarball" link:

 ![the "upload a tarball" link on a module's page][uploadtarball]